Old Hardeman County Jail 305 East Market Street Bolivar, Tennessee

 Of course, during the time that it served as a jail a great deal of sadness filled the building.
 Much of that sad energy continues to linger.
 A black figure has been reported walking through the booking area, the spirit of an inmate who took his life remains in his former cell, and the sounds of a woman’s sobbing emanates from the cells that once held females.
 The spirit of a former sheriff who also died in the building is sometimes felt.
 On this recent investigation he may the source of an EVP captured at the door to the former sheriff’s office.

 EPIC Haunted Tours is now conducting investigations in the old jail and in other historic buildings throughout Bolivar including The Pillars and the Little Courthouse Museum—located just a few doors down from the old jail.
 I have covered one other location in town, Magnolia Manor, which was “certified” as being haunted several years ago.
 If you visit Bolivar, you might consider dropping off a chocolate milkshake at the old jail.

 On a cold day in January of 1830, a small Methodist school was carved out of the North Alabama wilderness and named LaGrange College.
-The college was built in the community of LaGrange near what is now Leighton in Colbert County, south of Lauderdale County where it is now located.
+The college was built in the community of LaGrange, near what is now Leighton in Colbert County.
 With 70 male students and 3 professors, the college was fairly successful.
-Twenty-five years after opening, the Methodist conference decided to move the school to Florence and renamed the school Florence Wesleyan University.
+Twenty-five years after opening, the Methodist conference decided to move the school to Florence, renaming the school Florence Wesleyan University.
 A large, Gothic structure, named Wesleyan Hall, was constructed for the school and it was here that Union General Sherman stayed as he and his forces passed through the city during the Civil War.